-After last year’s successful Step Up for Brain Injury campaign, we are back and asking you to take on the challenge of walking 150,000 steps between January 1st and 31st.
+After the success of Step Up for Brain Injury in 2021 and 2022 we are back!
+We are asking you to take on the challenge of walking 150,000 steps between January 1st and 31st.

 You can help rebuild lives after brain injury.
 Empowering people to live to their full potential.
-That’s what Acquired Brian Injury Ireland can do with your support.
+That’s what Acquired Brain Injury Ireland can do with your support.

 Get your steps whenever and wherever you can!